theramiyer/blog/content/posts/2019/2019-05-12-buying-a-house-in-bangalore.md

 ## Case in point: A good sale candidate

 My uncle bought a house in Chennai for five lac (half a million) rupees in 2005.
 He got an undivided share of 600 sqft.
 In 2015, they got their house reconstructed.
 A builder approached them, saying he would reconstruct the house if everyone in the flat complex agreed to his proposal.
 His proposal was that he would demolish the entire complex (four houses⁠---two on each floor), and construct a new building which would have six houses split in two floors, plus a parking area on the ground floor.
 The builder would give a house to each of the current owners, and would sell two for profit.
-As an added benefit, each of the current owners would get 150 sqft. more in the new house (because they were forgoing a part of their <span class='small-caps'>UDS</span>).
+As an added benefit, each of the current owners would get 150 sqft. more in the new house (because they were forgoing a part of their {{< smallcaps "UDS" >}}).

 At the moment, the price of a plot (60″ × 40″) of land in that locality sells for about a crore (10 million) rupees.
-The value of the <span class='small-caps'>UDS</span> itself in his case is about 1.7 million, over three times of what he bought the house for.
+The value of the {{< smallcaps "UDS" >}} itself in his case is about 1.7 million, over three times of what he bought the house for.
 Plus, the last house that got sold in the building, sold for over four million.

 But do you see that kind of appreciation in property value anymore?